 University roles and responsibilities

 - Athena Swan SAT member (Vet School)

 - Research Culture Committee representative

-Research in my group is centred around a strategic grant (NC/M002047/1), awarded by the National Centre for the Replacement, Refinement and Reduction of Animals in Research (NC3Rs), entitled “A bovine alveolus model to replace cattle in the study of host-pathogen interactions in bovine tuberculosis.”
+Previously, my research was centred around a strategic grant (NC/M002047/1), awarded by the National Centre for the Replacement, Refinement and Reduction of Animals in Research (NC3Rs), entitled “A bovine alveolus model to replace cattle in the study of host-pathogen interactions in bovine tuberculosis.”